hdShang/arxiv-daily/docs/cs-CV/2025-05-12/papers/250507263v2-skywork-vl-reward-an-effective-reward-model-for-multimodal-understan.md

 ---
 layout: default
-title: Skywork-VL Reward: An Effective Reward Model for Multimodal Understanding and Reasoning
+title: "Skywork-VL Reward: An Effective Reward Model for Multimodal Understanding and Reasoning"
 ---

 # Skywork-VL Reward: An Effective Reward Model for Multimodal Understanding and Reasoning